By: Chris ⎜ Last updated

 Trailhead parking

-Trailhead parking is where things get inconsistent.
+Trailhead parking is where things might get complicated.
 Popular hikes increasingly charge for parking, but the payment method varies wildly from one trailhead to the next.
 Some accept EasyPark.
 Some use GoMarina or other local apps.
 Some have a QR code that only works with Vipps, a Norwegian mobile payment system that requires a Nordic phone number or bank account, which most foreign tourists don't have.
-If you hit a Vipps-only lot, look for a card machine.
-Municipalities are slowly expanding the payment options, but the fix isn't complete everywhere yet.
+If you hit a Vipps lot, look for a card machine.

 Tourist hotspots